 - a mandatory minimum of 90 days in county jail for a third offense.12

-In some cases, a judge may also suspend your driver’s license for up to 30 days.13
+The judge may also suspend your driver’s license for up to 30 days if the case involved an automobile and happened within 1,000 feet of a home.13

 Note that a conviction of some California sex crimes or sex acts will result in you having to register as a sex offender under Penal Code 290.
 Though neither prostitution nor solicitation requires mandatory sex offender registration.

 4. Are there related offenses?